Our Mission

 Untitled design (11)

-March 2024 Event Recap
+April 2024 Event Recap

 United Community Corporation helps empower all members of our community to achieve economic self-sufficiency by providing a range of supportive services.
 We continue to expand and improve our services, which include; an emergency shelter with case management, a program for seniors, low-income housing, and a range of high-quality after school and summer camp programs for youth.